Watch Video39 min

 Steamer Lane

 Santa Cruz is as hardcore as Californian surf towns get, and Steamer Lane is its roughest and toughest venue.
-Cold, unforgiving, breaking at the base of a cliff with a large gallery usually camped out above and overrun by a crowd of testy saltdogs who'll never give you an inch, you need to have your wits about you when you paddle out at the Lane.
+Cold, unforgiving, breaking at the base of a cliff with a large gallery usually camped out above and overrun by a crowd of testy saltdogs who won’t give up an inch, surfers need to have their wits about them when they paddle out at the Lane.
 The rewards are worth it, though.

 The Lineup